 Audible Escape Subscription

 If you are someone who loves to binge-listen, and you also love romance audiobooks, Audible has created the best plan for you.
 With this plan, you get up to 10 romance titles, but they are borrowed and not yours to keep forever.
+You will not get the 2 Audible Originals a month on this plan.

 When you are done with one, or all of them, you can return them and find something new within Audible.